Joe Jonas’ net worth and expensive things the Jonas Brothers member owns

 Joe, Nick and Kevin embarked on The Tour on 12 August 2023 at the Yankees Stadium in New York.
 Comprising five albums in one night, the New York Post mentions the setlist consists of 66 songs.
 While the earnings from this are not yet known, the grandeur of production and craze among fans indicate the earnings to be quite a whopping figure.

-A 2021 Billboard report states that JoBros crossed the USD 300 million mark from their touring and selling over four million tickets in total.
-As one of the first musical outfits to host physical performances in the post-pandemic era, the siblings announced the Remember This Tour in May 2021, which garnered USD 42.5 million.
+A 2021 Billboard report states that JoBros crossed the USD 300 million (INR 2,492 crore approx.) mark from their touring and selling over four million tickets in total.
+As one of the first musical outfits to host physical performances in the post-pandemic era, the siblings announced the Remember This Tour in May 2021, which garnered USD 42.5 million (INR 353 crore approx.).
 Concerts were held between August and October before the Delta variant of COVID-19 set in.

 Prior to this, the Happiness Begins Tour, which started in 2019, was a grand success with 74 sold-out Arena shows and Bebe Rexha and Jordan McGraw as guests on select dates.
-Over 1 million tickets were sold and the concert tour garnered over USD 100 million in revenue.
-According to Forbes, when the group wrapped the show up in February 2020, they were netting over USD 1.5 million from every stop.
+Over 1 million tickets were sold and the concert tour garnered over USD 100 million (INR 830 crore approx.) in revenue.
+According to Forbes, when the group wrapped the show up in February 2020, they were netting over USD 1.5 million (INR 12 crore approx.) from every stop.

 The same year, Kevin, Joe and Nick ranked 20th on the Forbes’ Celebrity 100 list for the first time in a decade.
-The publication mentions USD 68.5 million as the Jonas Brothers’ combined net worth in that year.
+The publication mentions USD 68.5 million (INR 569 crore approx.) as the Jonas Brothers’ combined net worth in that year.

 Joe Jonas’ solo career